groucho75/alo-easymail/readme.txt

 = 2.10.0 =
 * Added: [GDPR] the privacy policy text inside subscription form now has a checkbox
 * Added: [GDPR] added a draft of suggesting text for the site privacy policy
+* Added: [GDPR] now the unsubscribed emails are stored always as MD5 string
 * Fixed: better WPML integration - thanks to [dgwatkins](https://github.com/groucho75/alo-easymail/pull/16)

 = 2.9.8 =